ApprenticeAI/frapy/docs/topics/exceptions.rst

 ==========

 .. module:: frapy.exceptions
-   :synopsis: Scrapy exceptions
+   :synopsis: Frapy exceptions

 .. _topics-exceptions-ref:

 Built-in Exceptions reference
 =============================

-Here's a list of all exceptions included in Scrapy and their usage.
+Here's a list of all exceptions included in Frapy and their usage.

 CloseSpider